gohugoio/hugo/content/en/content-management/shortcodes.md

 The examples above use two different delimiters, the difference being the `%` character in the first and the `<>` characters in the second.

-### Shortcodes with raw string parameters
+### Shortcodes with raw string arguments

-You can pass multiple lines as parameters to a shortcode by using raw string literals:
+You can pass multiple lines as arguments to a shortcode by using raw string literals:

 ```go-html-template
 {{</*  myshortcode `This is some <b>HTML</b>,